Pinched Nerves: Symptoms, Treatments & Surgical Procedures

 While you wait for your pinched nerve to heal, you can use some simple home remedies to relieve discomfort, including:

 - Getting extra sleep to help the body repair itself

 Least-Invasive Surgical Procedures

 If problems persist after initial treatment, the patient might need a least-invasive surgical procedure.
-At Spine Institute of North America, we offer an endoscopic discectomy procedure.
+At Metropolitan Pain & Spine Institute, we offer an endoscopic discectomy procedure.
 According to research, over 80% of patients report success after they get this treatment.

 During an endoscopic discectomy, the specialist creates a small incision and inserts a small tube.
 They then use a small camera and instruments that only affect the area being operated on.
 The doctor doesn’t need to make a large incision or damage muscle and bone.
 A small laser shrinks and closes any muscle tears to ensure proper healing.
 Once the procedure is finished, the specialist will remove the tools and tube and close the incision.